What you've heard about the Middle Ages might be all wrong!

 In period, most people couldn't cook, nor did they need to know how.
 They either ate with their family, or if they were employed, they ate with the other servants in the great hall.
-Meals were prepared by specialists in the household who worked very hard to provide food that was tasty and healthy.
+Household specialists worked very hard to provide tasty meals that were healthy and nutritious.
 Professional cooks who worked in castles or large manors had to be able to read and write so they could keep track of the large quantities of food they bought.
 That gave rise to a trade in cookbooks all of which had large sections on what foods could be served to the sick.
 So diet and health were inextricably linked even then.

 Most people ate two meals a day, dinner at midday, and supper, in the evening.
 Breakfast, as a separate meal, was a later concept.
 Those who worked in the fields either took food with them or someone brought it out to them when it was ready.
 The word lunch meant snack—something that could be eaten while walking or working—for quick energy.
 Fresh or dried fruit, perhaps with a piece of cheese, was a common lunch.